 I do have two remarks to make.

-First: especially on smooth paper, the color application is a bit lighter than some other brands.
-But you will most likely only note the difference if you are used to artist grade pencils like Faber Castell Polychromos, Holbein or Caran D’ache Luminance.
+First: especially on smooth paper, the color application is lighter than other professional brands.
+You will most likely note the difference if you are used to artist grade pencils like Faber-Castell Polychromos, Holbein or Caran D’ache Luminance.

 Second, the application feels somewhat ‘dry’ for waxed based pencils.
 This is personal preference, but I like my pencils to be a bit creamy.
 On the other hand, because they are less creamy, it ensures a sharp tip for much longer – which I also really like!
 So, as a famous Dutch philosopher once stated: ‘There is an upside to every downside’.